FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/subaccountid.md

 The SubAccountId column adheres to the following requirements:

 * SubAccountId MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports a *sub account* construct.
-* If present, the column adheres to the following additional requirements:
+* If present, SubAccountId adheres to the following additional requirements:
   * SubAccountId MUST be of type String.
   * SubAccountId MUST conform to [String Handling](#stringhandling) requirements.
   * SubAccountId MUST be null when a charge  is not related to a *sub account*.